Take Your Presentation to the Next Level

 - For example, a document camera that refreshes 30 frames per second will have much smoother image display than one that refreshes 15 frames per second.
 A document camera with 30 fps is desirable.

-zoom do I need?
+What kind of zoom do I need?

 There are three ways to make objects appear larger when using a document camera: